Narcissism or Aspergers: How Would You Diagnose These Cases?

-At work, he is known to 'steamroll' pretty much everyone except for his superiors.
+At work, he is known to "steamroll" pretty much everyone except for his superiors.
 You either do what's right (his way) or you get mowed down.
 Girls who work for him sometimes cry.
 I suspect the guys might sometimes cry when they go home.

-He hardly ever 'receives' what I say to him.
+He hardly ever "receives" what I say to him.
 When I talk to him, I feel like I want to talk very loudly, because there is not enough feedback.
 Like a nod or a smile or an expression of compassion or understanding.
 Just blank silence.
-When asked for feedback, he'll say 'What do you want me to say?' or 'I'm thinking.'
+When asked for feedback, he'll say, "What do you want me to say?" or "I'm thinking."
 (I don't think he is.
 Just hoping for me to stop talking.)
 I have stopped talking for the most part.
 I listen.
 That works better for us.

 When I'm perfectly centered and calm and happy and attentive and non-demanding, we're often pretty good.
 If I have a bad day and need support or just a little room to be moody or just human, I can be sure that he'll turn against me immediately and there will be a terrible fight.
-It's almost like he takes it personally whenever I'm not 100% perfect and well and happy and availanle to him and he can just not tolerate it even when I tell him that it has nothing to do with him and to just not take me seriously or give me a little room for a bit.
+It's almost like he takes it personally whenever I'm not 100 percent perfect and well and happy and available to him and he can just not tolerate it even when I tell him that it has nothing to do with him and to just not take me seriously or give me a little room for a bit.
 This might be a guy-girl thing and pretty normal, though?